jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 Remind again: Once the account takes effect, please change your personal mailbox password immediately and develop the habit of changing passwords regularly.

-1.8.6    Why “Your account is disabled” appears after entering the username and password?
+1.8.6    Why "Your account is disabled" appears after entering the username and password?

 The possible reason is that the number of the emails you send and receive everyday by SMTP and POP (i.e. Outlook and other clients) has exceeded the allowed scope.